simolus3/drift/docs/pages/docs/Other engines/encryption.md

 [Read instructions](https://pub.dev/packages/sqflite_sqlcipher) (Usage and installation instructions of the package can be ignored, as that is handled internally by `moor`)

-## Encrypted version of `moor/ffi`
+## Encrypted version of a `NativeDatabase`

-You can also use the new `moor/ffi` library with an encrypted executor.
+You can also use the new `drift/native` library with an encrypted executor.
-This allows you to use an encrypted moor database on more platforms, which is particularly interesting for Desktop applications.
+This allows you to use an encrypted drift database on more platforms, which is particularly interesting for Desktop applications.

 ### Setup